parrt/msds501/notes/computation.md

 ### Indexed loops

-Using the for-each kind of loop, we can rephrase the 1 to 5 counter loop from above more simply as:
+Using the for-each kind of loop, we can rephrase the 1 to 5 counter while-loop from above more simply as:

 *for each value i in set 1..5*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*